-USCIS uses form I-797 to announce results and decision for an petition submitted for processing.
-It can be H1B or I-40, etc. Let’s use an H1B Visa as a example in this article.
+USCIS uses the form I-797 to announce results and decision for a petition submitted for processing.
+It can be H1B, H1B1 or I-40, etc. Let’s use an H1B Visa as an example in this article.

 I797A vs -797B